alan-turing-institute/data-safe-haven/processes/provider-overview.md

 If we allow access to the internet to `git clone` such software, this might allow for data to leave the environment, and at higher tiers, there is no access to the open internet.

-Instead, for researcher-written code developed elsewhere, other software, implementers should use an **airlock policy**: installation should be performed in an isolated environment without access to the data.
+Instead, for researcher-written code developed elsewhere, implementers should use an **airlock policy**: installation should be performed in an isolated environment without access to the data.
 After the installations are completed, internet access must then be disabled and data access enabled.

 For software that does not require admin rights to install: